swayf/grako/README.rst

         $ python -m grako -h
         usage: grako [-h] [-m name] [-o outfile] [-v] grammar

-        Parse a grammar and generate a parser in Python for the described language.
+        Grako (for grammar compiler) takes grammars in a variation of EBNF as input, and outputs a memoizing PEG parser in Python.

         positional arguments:
           grammar               The file name of the grammar to generate a parser for